DarkSlayer10/Fire-Emblem-the-Unity-war/zeonBPM to do.md

 ## Fist
     9 total fists, should probably add an S one, and maybe a PRF one all are brave
+    made them heavy and hard hitting, will probably brutally maul everyone you put them against

 ## Monster
     should probably merge this with fists to have less headaches in the future